petecao/CSCI13/README.md

 * Produce intermediate-sized programs using Object-Oriented design principles, with a combination of written and provided code.
 * Identify effective techniques to test, debug, and document larger programs.
 * Write a program that uses recursive algorithms operating on a binary tree.

+## Class Syllabus Description
+This is the second Java programming course at Sierra College.
+In this course we will continue with what you learned in CSCI 12 and expand upon that knowledge.
+We will cover advanced Java and object oriented topics and learning how the various components fit together.